linear-b/gitstream/docs/github-installation.md

 4. **Test with a Sample PR**
     Create a sample pull request and observe gitStream's behavior.
 It will use the configured self-hosted runners.

-### Caching the Docker Image Using GitHub Cache

-gitStream provides an optional method to control the frequency of Docker image downloads per day using GitHub's cache services, helping to manage build resources efficiently.
-By using the `update_times_a_day` argument, you can specify the number of times the Docker image should be downloaded and cached daily.
-If this argument is not specified, no caching will occur.
-#### Configure Docker Image Caching

-Add the `update_times_a_day` parameter to the `Evaluate Rules` step of your gitStream GitHub Actions workflow.

-- **Open Your GitHub Actions Workflow File and Modify the `Evaluate Rules` Step:**
-   Navigate to your `.github/workflows` directory, open gitStream's workflow `yml`, and update the `Evaluate Rules` step.
-Add the `update_times_a_day` parameter to set the exact times the Docker image is downloaded and cached daily.

-- **Example Configuration:**
-   Here is how you might configure the caching within your workflow:

-    ```yaml
-    steps:
-      - name: Evaluate Rules
-        uses: linear-b/gitstream-github-action@v2
-        id: rules-engine
-        with:
-          full_repository: ${{ github.event.inputs.full_repository }}
-          head_ref: ${{ github.event.inputs.head_ref }}
-          base_ref: ${{ github.event.inputs.base_ref }}
-          client_payload: ${{ github.event.inputs.client_payload }}
-          installation_id: ${{ github.event.inputs.installation_id }}
-          resolver_url: ${{ github.event.inputs.resolver_url }}
-          resolver_token: ${{ github.event.inputs.resolver_token }}
-          update_times_a_day: 6
-    ```

-	In this example, the Docker image is set to be downloaded and cached six times a day, distributed evenly across 24 hours (i.e., the image will be downloaded every 4 hours).
-This parameter can be adjusted to fit your workflow needs and resource management strategies.
-Without specifying this argument, no caching will be performed.

 ## Uninstalling gitStream